wushilin/tlsproxy_rs/README.md

 When destination has no port, it implies same as lookup source port.

 Look up happens for specific host + specific port first, if not found, fall back to host only lookup.
+In this case, the port is following original mapped port.

-When connect connects to your services and try to send TLS header to connect to the above hosts in `from` field, the actual attempted host is determined by the `to` field.
+If conflicting definition found, the last one takes effect.

 Note about the order: